heajungmin/OctoMap-RT/README.md

 3. Clone the OctoMap-RT repository

-4. Insert the OctoMap-RT into the Optix SDK.
-You can use the Optix SDK build system and utils.
+4. Insert the OctoMap-RT into the OptiX SDK.
+You can use the OptiX SDK build system and utils.
   * Add two directories for OctoMap-RT in ~/Downloads/NVIDIA-OptiX-SDK-8.0.0-linux64-x86_64/SDK/CMakeLists.txt
     ```
     add_subdirectory(octomapRT)
     add_subdirectory(octomapRT_example)
     ```

-  * Add the OctoMap-RT code in the Optix SDK directory.
+  * Add the OctoMap-RT code in the OptiX SDK directory.
     ```
     cd ~/Downloads/NVIDIA-OptiX-SDK-8.0.0-linux64-x86_64/SDK/
     mv ~/Downloads/OctoMap-RT/octomapRT .